Jannik-Schilling/generate_swmm_inp/README.md

 ## Cite
 > *Schilling, J.; Tränckner, J. Generate_SWMM_inp: An Open-Source QGIS Plugin to Import and Export Model Input Files for SWMM.
 Water 2022, 14, 2262. https://doi.org/10.3390/w14142262*

+## Funding
+First versions of this plugin have been developed within the project PROSPER-RO, funded by BMBF, grant number 033L212